 18. Why has the council set up a Go Fund Me page?

 As has happened in previous emergency situations, our residents always rally together to offer their support.
-Lots of people have been in touch and want to help – we’re asking people not to donate items to the rest centre as officers don’t have time to sort through everything, but instead to donate cash if they want to help.
+Lots of people have been in touch and want to help – we’re asking people not to donate items to the assistance centre as officers don’t have time to sort through everything, but instead to donate cash if they want to help.
 This will help the affected residents get back on their feet in the short term.